-You’ll often find me making this soup throughout the year – not just during the cool winter months.
+You’ll often find me making this winter squash soup throughout the year – not just during the cooler winter months.
 If you’re not a fan of eating the same dinner three nights in a row (yes, this does make a large pot of soup), this is one soup recipe that is easily frozen and reheated.

 If this is your first time cooking acorn squash, you may want to check out how to cook acorn squash for loads of information including how to pick, cut, and cook them.

 1. Roast the acorn squash: Cut each squash open and scoop the seeds out.
 Place each half on a lined and rimmed baking sheet, cut-side-up.
 Lightly coat the entire surface with olive oil and sprinkle with salt and pepper.
 Bake in a preheated 400-degree oven for 45-60 minutes, or until the squash is easily pierced with a fork.
 Remove from the oven and set aside until ready to use.